ashzerrr/INST447-Final-Project/README.md

 7. Install the dependencies from the requirements.txt file using `pip install -r requirements.txt`.

-7.5.
-Check that quarto is installed in the environment using `quarto -v` in the terminal.
+8. Check that quarto is installed in the environment using `quarto -v` in the terminal.
 If it isn’t installed, install it using `brew install --cask quarto` for MacOS if you have Homebrew.
-Otherwise, you can install it from this [website](https://quarto.org/docs/get-started).
-You may have to restart Positron and your terminal.
+Otherwise, you can install it from this [website](https://quarto.org/docs/get-started) or using these instructions:

-Quarto install instructions:

 Copy and paste this in the command line if you are on linux to install quarto
 ```